 We hope this super simple recipe brings a little joy to your St. Patrick’s Day or any day really!

-St. Patricks Day Disney Movies and TV Episodes
+Disney St. Patrick’s Day Movies and TV Episodes

-While there are tons of Disney Movies out there, only a few honor our Favorite Irish Holiday. so we thought we’d do a quick wrap up of the Disney shows you can watch for St. Patrick’s Day on Disney+.
+While there are tons of Disney Movies out there, only a few honor our Favorite Irish Holiday.
+So, we thought we’d do a quick wrap up of the Disney shows you can watch for St. Patrick’s Day on Disney+.
 While this list is by no means exhaustive, if you’re settling in for a Family-Friendly Disney St. Patrick’s Day, here are some of our favorites.

 Luck of the Irish: This Disney Channel Original Movie is all about a teen who discovers his family has Leprechaun heritage.
 A clever story that is tons of fun for the whole family. we’ll be making this one an annual tradition.
 On Disney Plus.